baendlorel/kt.js/README.md

 ## Api

-_`Function.prototype.call` is trusted._

-- `h` — hyperscript helper
-  - Creates a KT-enhanced DOM element representation.
+- `h` — Creates a KT-enhanced DOM element representation.
   - Typical usage:` h('div', { id: 'root' }, 'Hello')`.
   - Returns an `HTMLKEnhancedElement` (an HTMLElement with extra `enhance` properties described below).
   - Rich aliases like `div`, `span`, `ul`, etc. are available for convenience.
     - `div(attr, content)` is equivalent to `h('div', attr, content)`.

 - `createApp` — mount helper
-  - Mounts a root `HTMLKEnhancedElement` to the document.
+  - Mounts a root element to the document.
   - Signature: `createApp(rootElement: HTMLKEnhancedElement, mountTo?: HTMLElement)`
   - If `mountTo` is omitted, it tries `#app` and falls back to `document.body`.